steve-sibi/Server-Hardening-Script/docs/project_overview.md

 - Reducing the risk of unauthorized access through inactive accounts.
 - Enforcing strong password policies to mitigate password-based attacks.

+---

 ## apache_nginx_web_hardening.sh
+### Root User Verification:
+Ensures the script is executed with root privileges to make necessary changes to system configurations.

+### Logging:
+Provides clear and timestamped logs for both standard operations (log()) and error handling (error_exit()), enhancing script transparency and debugging.

+### Web Server Detection:
+Automatically identifies whether Apache or Nginx is installed on the system.
+If neither is found, the script terminates with an error message.

+### Hardening Apache:
+Enables the headers module if not already enabled.
+Appends security headers to the security.conf configuration file:

+### X-Frame-Options:
+    - DENY: Prevents clickjacking by disallowing the embedding of the site in iframes.
+### X-Content-Type-Options:
+    - nosniff: Prevents browsers from interpreting files as a different MIME type.
+### Content-Security-Policy:
+    - default-src 'self': Restricts the loading of content (e.g., scripts, images) to the same origin as the web server.
+Restarts Apache to apply changes.

+### Hardening Nginx:
+Adds security headers to a custom configuration file (/etc/nginx/conf.d/security.conf):
+Same headers as described for Apache.
+Restarts Nginx to apply changes.

+---

 ## log_monitoring.sh